 Career Resources - CES maintains the resource area located in the CCS.
-It offers information on international careers, education and training, career opportunities, job search techniques, and career planning.
-Books are available for inoffice use.
-Visit the CES website (www.uleth.ca/ross/ces) for a listing of websites with career opportunities and other resources.
+It offers information on international careers, education and training, career options, job search techniques, and career planning.
+Books are available for in-office use.
+Visit the CES homepage for listings of online resources for career and employment opportunities.